yungshenglu/MWIS/README.md

 2. (M2) Anonymous algorithm.
 We now assume no process id to break tie when comparing priorities between two neighboring nodes.

-### Model 1
+### Model 2

-* Consider a different execution model that allows **only one process to make a decision at a time** (in each round).
-Which process has the right to make its decision is purely stochastic.
-However, to make this model fair, we assume that all processes have the probability to get the right.
+* It allows an arbitrary number of processes to make decisions in a single round.
+The number of processes that get the right to make decisions is random.
-* The simulation ends when **no process will change its decision any longer**.
+* We also assume that each process has the same probability p to get the right.

 ---